Can’t get your Light-O-Rama controllers to do anything? Chances are there’s a communications issue with the adapter as shown in the picture.

 Use this link to get the USB driver installer.
 Download it and save it to your Desktop:

-Once you have downloaded it and saved it to your desktop, double click the file which will run the driver installer (make sure that the USB adapter is unplugged).
+Once you have downloaded then unzip it and run the .exe which will run the driver installer (make sure that the USB adapter is unplugged).